 Exercise helps – but how to start?

-Evidence show that exercise can be used effectively to help overcome cancer-related fatigue, but it needs to be at a correct, ‘moderate’, level of exertion.
-Too little and it won’t have as much of an impact as it could.
-But if you overdo it, you may end up more tired than you were when you started.
-The best evidence for exercise overcoming fatigue is to work at 70% of your maximum heart rate.
+Evidence shows that exercise can be used effectively to help overcome cancer-related fatigue.
+Much of the evidence is based on exercising at a ‘moderate’, level of exertion: too little and it won’t have as much of an impact as it could, but if you overdo it, you may end up more tired than you were when you started.
+Moderate exercise often entails working at 70% of your maximum heart rate.

 What does 70% feel like?
 It’s working at a level where you’re warm, you might want to take a layer of clothes off, and you’re breathing deeper than usual, but you can still talk in short sentences.
 This might, of course, feel like far too much exertion for you, especially in the early days of getting fitter.
 If that’s the case, don’t worry, just make sure that you continue to push yourself gently to work as hard as you reasonably can.